10 Signs You Would Be Perfect For a Travel Nursing Career

 8. You Want to Pick When You Work

 The beauty of travel nursing is the flexibility you have.
 Unlike traditional nursing jobs where you get limited vacation time, your vacation time is always dependent on what you want!

 For example, if you know you are going to need days off for an upcoming family event, graduation, birthday party, etc. you can work that into the contract!
 Many travel nurses also work their 13-week contracts and take a week off to enjoy their current or new location before the next 13-week contract starts.
 It is all up to you!

 Travel Nursing is one of the best ways to build your nursing resume and reach your nursing career goals!
-It is the fastest (and most fun) way to get tons of nursing experience in different work environments, states, and hospital sizes.
+It is the fastest (and most fun) way to get nursing experience.
 Want to stretch your nursing and communication skills?
 A smaller facility is perfect for working in nearly all positions.
-Whereas a large hospital allows you the opportunity to truly specialize in a particular nursing area.
-Your future employers will love to see the wide array of experience, this shows how adaptable you can be and that you have a large skillset to offer their team!
+You can get a taste of everything.
+But, working at a larger hospital you will most likely stay within your specialty.
+Wherever you decide to work, your future employers will love to see the wide array of experience.
+This shows how adaptable you can be and that you have a large skillset to offer their team!

 For more travel nurse resume tips, read this!

 Wanderlust is the desire to travel and see the world.
 Sound like you?
 Travel nursing is the best way to travel the nation (in our biased opinion).
 There are 419 national parks, almost 95,500 miles of shoreline, and around 8,300 craft breweries in the United States!
 With so much to see, eat, and explore it’s hard to decide where to visit first!

 We did do some research to help you in your decision, take a peek at the Best States for a Nurse to Work and Live.

 It takes a special adventurous soul who works hard and plays even harder to be a travel nurse.
 If you think you fit the bill, contact us.
 We’ll have a recruiter reach out with lots of helpful information and job opportunities!